Title

 Issues:

-• Whether the Court of Appeals erred in taking cognizance of and granting the petition for certiorari despite the failure to implead the People of the Philippines as an indispensable party.
+• WHETHER the CA committed reversible error in exercising jurisdiction over and granting the petition for certiorari despite the failure to implead the People of the Philippines as an indispensable party in the proceedings below.

 Ruling: